wordkarin/tic-tac-toe/README.md

  Command Line Application with plain JavaScript.

 - In `/src`, create a new file called `game.js`
+- Review the Tic-Tac-Toe API. _(Games will be saved to this API when we get to Backbone)_
 - Plan the design of your Tic-Tac-Toe game
-- Review the Tic-Tac-Toe API your code will eventually have
+- Create tests to cover all functionality

-When you are ready to test your game, run this command in terminal: `npm run repl`

-In the REPL, you'll need to run the following to access the `src/game.js` file.
+When you are ready to test your game, run this command in terminal: `npm run repl`.
+Once in the REPL, you'll need to run the following to access the `src/game.js` file.

 ```
 $ var Game = require('game').default;
 $ var game = new Game();
 ```

 ### Wave Two:
+Plan architecture
+Build structure

+### Wave Three:
 Implement your Tic-Tac-Toe game into a Backbone Application.

-Plan the design of the backbone application based off of your game.js solution.
-  What components will you need?
-  What components will handle what functionality
-Build the initial scaffold of your backbone application Incorporate `src/game.js` into a model of a backbone application
+Move `src/game.js` into a model of a backbone application

-### Wave Three:
+### Wave Four:
 Connect the Backbone application to an API

 - Read the documentation for the [Tic-Tac-Toe API](https://github.com/Ada-c6/tic-tac-toe-api)